RyanUdelhoven/my_page/readme.md

-# Work in progress.
+# Start Up
-Eventually this is the page I'll launch on Github.
+Open index.html in your browser.